 ● Foreign exchange reserves are used for 3I’s

-● Even though with indication of development in agriculture, the rural side is still stressed because of disparity in distribution of wealth.
+● Even though with an indication of development in agriculture, the rural side is still stressed because of disparity in the distribution of wealth.
 Consumers in urban areas pay 4, but the farmer gets only 1.

 ● Situation not improving from the current state, and is a real threat as of now.
-Economists are predicting a recession bigger than the ‘Great Depression of 1930s’.
+Economists are predicting a recession bigger than the ‘Great Depression of the 1930s’.

-● Even though India is majorly a domestic economy, the threat of global recession hitting us is not negligible because of exports; contributing about 20% of total economy.
+● Even though India is majorly a domestic economy, the threat of global recession hitting us is not negligible because of exports; contributing about 20% of the total economy.

-● India already had projected around 3.5% GFD (8 Trn) but due to fall in the growth, no disinvestment and stimulus packages being announced, the GFD will increase to 5.5%.
-In addition, 3% of state GFD and extra budgetary resources will increase the total GFD to 9.5%.
+● India already had projected around 3.5% GFD (8 Trn) but due to fall in the growth, no disinvestment, and stimulus packages being announced, the GFD will increase to 5.5%.
+In addition, 3% of state GFD and extra-budgetary resources will increase the total GFD to 9.5%.
 The government still has to provide a stimulus of at least 2-3% (6 trn), ultimately grand totaling it to 12.5%.
-There are a host of measures that the government can resort to in order to fund the 6 Trn stimulus including issuing tax free bonds, domestically and overseas, short-term papers, etc Governments have to think innovatively how to finance 3% GFD.
+There are a host of measures that the government can resort to in order to fund the 6 Trn stimulus including issuing tax-free bonds, domestically and overseas, short-term papers, etc Governments have to think innovatively how to finance 3% GFD.

 Future- Path for recovery

 ● The ways we can position ourselves against the global antipathy towards China.
 Targeting to make noteworthy contributions towards the ‘Make in India’ initiative which has barely seen any movement since its inception.
-Manufacturing which was suppose to be 25% is stagnating at 16%
+Manufacturing which was supposed to be 25% is stagnating at 16%

-Shape of stimulus package
+The shape of stimulus package

 ● Tackle the issue of livelihood.